BenGorUser/UserBundle/docs/usage_jwt_authentication.md

 authentication in an easy way.
 For that purpose, the bundle needs the [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle).
 This chapters shows the correct way to become BenGorUserBundle compatible with JWT authentication.

+For more information about this bundle please, check its [documentation](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md).

 Install the *LexikJWTAuthenticationBundle*:
 ```bash